mitchellh/gon/README.md

 ## Usage

-`gon` can be configured completely from the command line, via a configuration file, or a mix of both.
-The configuration specifies all the settings `gon` will use to sign and package your binaries.
+`gon` requires a configuration file that can be specified as a file path or passed in via stdin.
+The configuration specifies all the settings `gon` will use to sign and package your files.

 **gon must be run on a macOS machine with XCode 11.0 or later.** Code signing, notarization, and packaging all require tools that are only available